 Not only was Reagan’s statement about government taken completely out of context, but even Reagan’s belief in limited, decentralized government was a point to which he evolved from his earlier support for President Franklin Delano Roosevelt’s New Deal.

-”At the end of World War II, I was a New Dealer to the core.
+Reagan stated: ”At the end of World War II, I was a New Dealer to the core.
 I thought the government could solve all our problems just as it had ended the Depression and won the war.
 I didn’t trust big business.
 I thought government, not private companies should own our public utilities; if there wasn’t enough housing to shelter the American people, I thought the government should build it; if we needed better health care, the answer was socialized medicine.”

 Republican politicians today routinely pay homage to those who want to strangle government, misusing Reagan’s words to deny something that Reagan clearly recognized: that changing times require changing politics.

 Just as the circumstances were different when Reagan supported the New Deal than they were when he later sought political office, the Republicans who today argue that all government is bad face circumstances that are very different from the circumstances that existed when Reagan was elected President.
-After all, Reagan was elected after fifty years of basically liberal government, starting with Roosevelt’s New Deal, and whose excesses were arguably abundant.
+After all, Reagan was elected after fifty years of basically progressive government, starting with Roosevelt’s New Deal, and whose excesses were arguably abundant.
 Today’s Republicans, in contrast, are living in an American political environment that Reagan re-calibrated to a much more conservative space.

 The contemporary Republican Party has not evolved towards the center, and it does not appear at the national level to be adaptable to changing times.
 In fact, almost all Republican politicians at the national level are reluctant to speak moderately for fear of disgruntling the Republican right wing.